Direct Mail Campaign Best Practises and Examples

 Frequent visitors to The Mailing People blog may have read our regular round-up of direct mail that needs a few tweaks and brush-ups to achieve the return on investment that businesses are looking for.

 Yes, we might sound a bit geeky, but we do love to chat about the mailshots that have arrived on our doormats.
 As an innovative direct mail company, it’s actually part of building our knowledge and ramping up our creativity.
 Sometimes we’re inspired by what we get.
 Other times, seeing direct mail mistakes helps us to guide our clients away from falling into the same traps.
+As with all direct mail campaigns there are good practises and bad practises and we thought we'd show you some examples to help you on your way.

 This week, we’re going to look at three doormat triumphs.
 All three were simple and inexpensive to create, but they had the desired effect – impact that leads to action.
 Let’s get inspired!